Categories

 “When I was discovered, everything happened like dominos.
 I don’t know how to talk about it now because it’s too mindblowing.
 It’s so unreal, and yet it’s real.” — Faye Dunaway

 Bonnie and Clyde It’s her birthday today.
-I actually haven’t written all that much about Faye Dunaway – at least in a concentrated way – although I’ve seen all of her big and rightfully iconic performances many times.
-I think … Continue reading
+I haven’t written all that much about Faye Dunaway – at least in a concentrated way – although I’ve seen all of her big and rightfully iconic performances many times.
+I think she’s … Continue reading

 Posted in Actors, Movies, On This Day